parkeraddison/watch-on-nebula/README.md

 ### Developing

 If you're using Firefox to develop, you can clone this repository then run `npm install` from a terminal in the root directory.
-From there, you can run `npm run start` to create a firefox instance with the extension installed.
+From there, you can run `npm run start` to create a Firefox instance with the extension installed.